Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Continuation sheaves

-In Section \ref{ssc:alg-att} we consider two functors that that take values in the category of rings.
-On one hand the functor the \emph{Boolean ring functor} $\sR = \sI\circ \sB\colon \sBDLat\to \sRing$ and on the other hand the \emph{monoid ring functor} $\Z_2 \colon \sMonoid \to \sRing$, where $\sMonoid$ is the category of monoids.
+In Section \ref{ssc:alg-att} we consider two functors that take values in the category of rings: the \emph{Boolean ring functor} $\sR = \sI\circ \sB\colon \sBDLat\to \sRing$ and the \emph{monoid ring functor} $\Z_2 \colon \sMonoid \to \sRing$.
 In the case of the sheaf of attractors we obtain the abelian sheaves:

 and